NDIS and individual arts planning

 DADAA also offers a number of other services to clients who are enrolled in our programs.
 These can be worked into your plan and can include:

 - Excursions and experiences in the community that improve your learning and capacity as an artist

-- Individual goal planning around specific artistic projeccts to help you achieve your dreams and aspirations as an artist or performer
+- Individual goal planning around specific artistic projects to help you achieve your dreams and aspirations as an artist or performer

 - Links to other Western Australian artists and to the accessible arts network around Australia

-- DADAA staff liaison with other disability organisations to help support you as a client.
+- DADAA staff liaise with other disability organisations to help support you as a client.